fierycherry/fierycherryt.github.io/_publications/2017-paper-number-1.md

 title: "Capital x Labor in the Creative Industries:A Marxist Approach to Copyright and Related Rights"
 collection: publications
 permalink: /publication/2017-paper-number-1
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper addresses the conflicts in creative industries from a Marxist perspective.'
 date: 2017
 venue: 'Perspectivas - Portuguese Journal of Political Science'
 paperurl: 'http://fierycherry.github.io/files/2017-paper1.pdf'